afinoblakeb/afino-app/docs/EMERGENCY_FIX_INFINITE_RELOADS.md

 4. **User Communication**:
    - Inform users about potential temporary data refresh needs
    - Provide clear instructions if manual refresh is needed

+## Resolution

+The emergency fix has been replaced with a proper implementation of React Query.
+The following improvements have been made:

+### 1. React Query Infrastructure

+- Installed and configured React Query with optimal settings
+- Set up a QueryProvider component to wrap the application
+- Configured proper staleTime, cacheTime, and refetchOnWindowFocus settings
+- Added testing utilities for React Query

+### 2. Custom Hooks for Data Fetching

+- Implemented useUserProfile hook for fetching user profile data
+- Implemented useOrganizations hook for fetching organizations data
+- Added proper error handling with toast notifications
+- Configured caching and refetching strategies

+### 3. Component Refactoring

+- Refactored MainLayout to use React Query hooks
+- Refactored AuthProvider to properly filter auth events and integrate with React Query
+- Refactored profile-client to use React Query for data fetching
+- Refactored organizations-client to use React Query for data fetching
+- Removed all localStorage-based throttling and caching

+### 4. Testing

+- Created tests for visibility change behavior
+- Created tests for the integration with AuthProvider
+- Created tests for custom hooks
+- Verified that React Query properly handles tab visibility changes

+### Results

+- Eliminated infinite API calls and page reloads
+- Improved user experience with proper loading states
+- Reduced server load through efficient caching
+- Better error handling and user feedback
+- Consistent behavior across browsers

+See `docs/REFACTORING_PLAN.md` for the detailed plan and `docs/IMPLEMENTATION_SUMMARY.md` for a summary of the implementation.